Designing and testing a new yaw probe design to increase measurement precision

 The first tests were run in Java Foil as a batch run of 2D NACA profiles of varying thickness to find the best trade-off between maximising static pressure difference for a given change in angle of attack, while avoiding separation near or upstream of the ideal pressure tap location.
 Separation will be reduced on a 3D profile though, so with this in mind, the target for the 2D profiles was to find a case where the separation point coincided with the ideal pressure tap location at 10 degrees incidence (towards the upper bounds of the yaw angles we expect to see under aggressive but controlled driving) and at Re=50000.
 The best candidate ended up being 0014 (Figure 1).

-Figure 1: Results from 2D panel-method calculations on various NACA profiles to find the thinnest profile where the maximum pressure differential at 10 degrees incidence and Re=50000 was positioned near the (2D) separation point.
-Locations are given as a ratio from 0 (LE) to 1 (TE)
+Figure 1: Results from 2D panel-method calculations on various NACA profiles to find the profile with the maximum pressure differential that remains forward of the estimated separation point.

 The 0014 profile was then run through CFD as a finite 3D profile with the pressure taps at 50% vertical span.
-I decided to use Ansys Fluent instead of our usual Star-CCM+ as it's a bit more user-friendly for beginners and it's quicker for setting up simple simulations like this one.
+I decided Ansys Fluent should be used instead of our usual Star-CCM+ as it's a bit more user-friendly for beginners and it's quicker for setting up one-off simple simulations like this one.
 Velocity was set to 10m/s (the slowest speed that we would be interested in looking at yaw angles) and chord length was 100mm, giving the Re of 50000 as mentioned above.
 The aim of these simulations was to get a more accurate estimate for pressure differentials at different angles to see if the concept was worth continuing with.
 The results here were pretty linear, and suggested 12-13 Pascals increase in differential pressure for each degree increment, tested up to 13 degrees (Figure 2).
 With the 10 Pa uncertainty (+/- 5 Pa) previously calculated for the pressure sensors, this gives a simulated 0.8 degree precision at 10m/s.
 This is nearly at the original goal of 0.5 degree precision, and is significantly better than the 2 degree precision measured on the existing yaw probe, so the go-ahead was given for manufacture (Figures 3, 4, 5).
-Given how far forward the pressure ports are, we probably could have cut the aerofoil chord length in half and just had a bluff trailing edge without affecting the readings.
-I decided not to though, as the full length gives better mounting options for the pitot-static tube on top, and we would have wanted at least a longer base anyway to improve mounting strength to the nose of the car.
+Given how far forward the pressure ports are, we probably could have cut the aerofoil chord length in half and reshaped the profile to reduce its size without affecting the readings.
+I decided not to though, partly so it was easier to mount the pitot-static probe on top, but mostly just for simplicity of the task for the first-year student.

 Figure 2: 3D simulation results for the selected NACA 0014 profile at various yaw angles